 Select the router you want to connect to.
 Enter the WiFi network password and tap OK.
 Tap the NEXT button when you’re done.

 Wait for the Mi Home app to configure the repeater.
-You may have to bring your phone closer to the router for the setup to finish.

 The LED light will turn blue to indicate a successful configuration.
 Now, select the device location and tap “Use now.”